SpenceKonde/DxCore/megaavr/libraries/Event/README.md

 The event system, under the hood, is asynchronous - it can react faster than the system clock (often a lot faster).
 On the 2-series, these work like the Dx-series and presumably future releases will.
 Per the datasheet for the 2-series:

 >Events can be either synchronous or asynchronous to the peripheral clock.
 Each Event System channel has two subchannels: one asynchronous and one synchronous.
 >The asynchronous subchannel is identical to the event output from the generator.
 If the event generator generates a signal asynchronous to the peripheral clock, the signal on the asynchronous subchannel will be asynchronous.
-If the event generator generates a signal synchronous to the peripheral clock, the signal on the asynchronous subchannel
->will also be synchronous.
+If the event generator generates a signal synchronous to the peripheral clock, the signal on the asynchronous subchanne will also be synchronous.
 >The synchronous subchannel is identical to the event output from the generator, if the event generator generates a signal synchronous to the peripheral clock.
 If the event generator generates a signal asynchronous to the peripheral clock, this signal is first synchronized before being routed onto the synchronous subchannel.
 Depending on when the event occurs, synchronization will delay the it by two to three clock cycles.
 The Event System automatically perform this synchronization if an asynchronous generator is selected for an event channel.

+Thus:
+* Users modules know whether they need a sync or async signal, and use the appropriate event subchannel.
+* There is only one type of channel - with a sync and async subchannel.
+  * If the generator is synchronous, both subchannels are identical synchronous signals.
+  * If it's not, then the async subchannel gets the unchanged asynchronous signal, which goes through a synchronizer and the output of the synchronizer goes onto the sync channel.
+* Now, if you read the above a couple of times, you realize that *on a 2-series, or anything not a 0/1-series you can forget about sync/async channels, because anything that needs a synchronous signal will get a synchronized one*.
+  * You still need to be cognizant of pulse lengths, especially if you have something that ha
+* It is difficult to understand why, in light of this, there is no register we can read to see the state of all these signals that are supposedly synchronized, and should be easy to make available on a register.
+  * There must be some technical issue with this, as it's too obvious to have not gone in if it was easy to implement.
+  * UNLESS the paradigm of the original design - which DID have

-The fact that it is asynchronous usually doesn't matter - it's either "faster than anything else" (if the user is async), or "2-3 clock cycles behind", but it is one of the things one should keep in mind when using these features, because every so often it does.
+The fact that it is asynchronous usually doesn't matter - it's either "faster than anything else" (if the user is async), or "2-3 clock cycles behind", but it is one of the things one should keep in mind when using these features, because every so often it does matter.

 ### 0/1-series
 Unlike the 2-series, where sync vs async is handled transparently, there are no hidden subchannels here.
 There are two channels with synchronizers and 4 without.
 Two of the peripherals care: USART0 and TCA0 can only use the sync channels.
 Everything else can use either kind.
 The layout of channels is also totally different.